-Awaken to a gourmet

-breakfast, meet for a while, enjoy lunch, continue your

-successful

-retreat, relax in your Jacuzzi, dress for a 5-course dinner and

-an evening with friends

-followed by dessert and a good
+Awaken to a gourmet breakfast, meet for a while, enjoy lunch, continue your successful retreat, relax in your Jacuzzi, dress for a 5-course dinner and an evening with friends followed by dessert and a good night's rest.
+Perhaps, make it a Mystery Dinner for fun.
 Own The Inn for your next business meeting and guarantee success!